sumurthy/excelapis/docs/maker/maker-walkthrough.md

 ### How to Import a Snippet
 ![Importing Gist](../media/Import-da.png)

 ## Step 3: Basic "Hello World"
 After importing the snippet, navigate to the `Script` tab on the editor.
 There should be comments on lines 8-10 saying `Insert your code here`.
 This is where you will be placing your code.
+(If you're rusty in Javascript, you can find a [cheatsheet here](http://htmlcheatsheet.com/js/).)

 ### Problem
 Place the text `Hello World!` into cell `B4`.